-Jinger Duggar And Jeremy Vuolo Withhold Honeymoon Baby News, ‘Jill & Jessa Counting On’ Star Not Pregnant?
+Jinger Duggar And Jeremy Vuolo Withhold Honeymoon Baby News, ‘Jill & Jessa: Counting On’ Star Not Pregnant?

 Jinger Duggar and her husband Jeremy Vuolo have been hit with pregnancy rumors just four months after their wedding.
-However, the stars of Jill & Jessa: Counting On have yet confirmed or denied the rumors, choosing to keep their fans in suspense as they work on the new season of TLC show.
+However, the stars of Jill & Jessa: Counting On have yet to confirm or deny the rumors, choosing to keep their fans in suspense as they work on the new season of the TLC show.
 Is Jinger pregnant with honeymoon baby or is she not pregnant?

 The fans are waiting for any baby news update from the Duggars or the Vuolos, but it looks like they may have to wait until the new season of Jill & Jessa: Counting On gets released.
 Right now, they may have to fend for themselves, discussing about Jinger’s potential pregnancy on Facebook and other social media websites.